Shehrbaano-Ali/WikiScore-Lusofonia-Wish-8/README.md

 ## AI Usage
 I utilized Gemini for:
 * **Documentation Structure:** Organizing this README to reflect the scratch to the end analysis.
+* **Iterative Polishing:** Working through responsive CSS edge cases to ensure the sequence remained perfect on both laptop and mobile.

 All code, logic (PT vs GL split), and the Cache Buster fix were manually verified and implemented by me.
 I want to allow myself smooth reach to the Outreachy dashboard for my future work without any blockage.